visit-dav/visit/src/doc/dev_manual/pr_create.rst

 GitHub will not allow non-owners to merge PRs into develop without a reviewer's approval.
 Non-owners will need at least one reviewer.
 Owners may merge a PR into develop without review.
-But, that doesn't necessarily mean they should.
+But, that does not necessarily mean they should.
 Follow the guidelines below to determine the need for and number of reviewers.
 Note, these guidelines serve as a "lower bound"; you may always add more reviewers to your PR if you feel that is necessary.